KCRP Logo

 Community Rail Lines

-There are 3 Kent Community Rail Lines in our partnership.
-These are the Medway Valley Line and Swale Rail Line which we have been involved with since 2003 and 2005 respectively.
-In July 2020 we were granted a third line the Kent Downs.
+There are three Kent Community Rail Lines in our partnership.
+The Swale Rail Line where the partnership began in 2003, adding the Medway Valley Line in 2005 and Kent Downs Line in 2020.
 All three lines are operated by Southeastern.
 The Kent Community Rail Partnership has been hosted by Sustrans since April 2014.
 Both Kent County Council and Medway Council provide valuable support.

-The Kent Community Rail Partnership exists to bring together widely varied partners in order to bring social, economic and environmental benefits to the communities served by rural and secondary rail services.
+The Kent Community Rail Partnership exists to bring together widely varied partners, to deliver social, economic and environmental benefits to the communities served by rural and secondary rail services.
 This is achieved by improving community links with rail operators and initiating projects that make rail services more attractive to residents and visitors alike.
-Generally speaking the partnerships exist on lines unlikely to attract major investment from the rail industry, but the success of the partnerships often leads to greater resources being deployed by the rail companies and others.
+Generally speaking community rail partnerships exist on lines unlikely to attract major investment from the rail industry, but the success of the partnerships often leads to greater resources being deployed by the rail companies and others.

 Our Structure